 There are three major elements of a personal injury case: liability, causation, and damages.
 These factors have a huge impact on the value of your case, and each one is like a hurdle that must be overcome before you receive compensation.

-As your personal injury attorneys, the first step we must take is to determine who's responsible for causing your accident.
+As your personal injury attorney, the first step we must take is to determine who's responsible for causing your accident.
 This is more straightforward in some types of cases than others.

 For example, if you were injured in a rear-end car accident, the driver who struck you from behind is the liable party.
 However, if you suffered a slip or fall on someone else’s property, the negligent party may be more difficult to identify.
 It takes a thorough investigation into the incident for us to determine who caused your accident and as a result, who's responsible for your injury costs.